Connect with a certified trainer for free

 When to see a doctor

 X-rays are usually ordered to evaluate the bones.
-Imaging tests, such as a Magnetic Resonance Imaging (MRI) test, can help confirm a diagnosis.
+Imaging tests, such as a Magnetic Resonance Imaging (MRI) test, can help confirm a diagnosis of lumbar disc herniation.

 Non-operative treatment

-Treatment of lumbar disc problems are usually successful with non-surgical measures.
+Treatment of lumbar disc problems is usually successful with non-surgical measures.
 Conservative treatments include:

 • Rest from activities and sports